 Like other companies that primarily provide technology services to customers, Zscaler's business is highly capital intensive, requires research and development of new technologies, and does not involve the Company acquiring or retaining significant "hard" operating assets.
 As a result, Zscaler generally maintains significant cash reserves that it seeks to invest for purposes of conserving capital and providing liquidity until the funds are used in Zscaler's primary business.
 Because of these investments, Zscaler often holds investment securities on its balance sheet.
-As of October 31st 2020, the value of Zscaler's investment securities constituted approximately 33.5% of the value of Zscaler's total assets (exclusive of Government securities and cash items), on an unconsolidated basis, without giving effect to certain fair valued assets, such as internally generated intellectual property, that are not recognized on Zscaler's balance sheet.
+As of January 31, 2021, the value of Zscaler's investment securities constituted approximately 32.5% of the value of Zscaler's total assets (exclusive of Government securities and cash items), on an unconsolidated basis, without giving effect to certain fair valued assets, such as internally generated intellectual property, that are not recognized on Zscaler's balance sheet.
+Accordingly, Zscaler was not an "investment company" based on the Asset Test as of January 31, 2021.
 If such fair valued assets were taken into account, the value of Zscaler's investment securities would constitute a lower percentage of the value of Zscaler's total assets.
-Taking into consideration only the Company's consolidated financial statements prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP"), it would appear that 33.0% of the value of Company's total assets (exclusive of Government securities and cash items) consist of investment securities as of October 31, 2020.3 Zscaler's investments in Capital Preservation Investments4 constituted 99.1%5 of its investments in investment securities on a consolidated basis as of October 31, 2020.6 Zscaler has determined that it also would be exempt from the definition of investment company pursuant to Section 3(b)(1), as it is primarily engaged, directly and through its wholly-owned subsidiaries, in non-investment company business.
+Taking into consideration only the Company's consolidated financial statements prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP"), it would appear that 32.1% of the value of Company's total assets (exclusive of Government securities and cash items) consist of investment securities as of January 31, 2021.3 Zscaler's investments in Capital Preservation Investments4 constituted 99.2%5 of its investments in investment securities on a consolidated basis and 100% of its investments in investment securities on an unconsolidated basis, as of January 31, 2021.6 Zscaler has determined that it also would be exempt from the definition of investment company pursuant to Section 3(b)(1), as it is primarily engaged, directly and through its wholly-owned subsidiaries, in non-investment company business.

-- 1 As used herein, references to "Zscaler" and to the "Company" typically refer to entity Zscaler, Inc., but in some contexts also are intended to include its subsidiaries. - 2 Unless otherwise indicated, all references to sections and rules herein are in references to those sections and rules under the 1940 Act.
+- As used herein, references to "Zscaler" and to the "Company" typically refer to entity Zscaler, Inc., but in some contexts also are intended to include its subsidiaries. - Unless otherwise indicated, all references to sections and rules herein are in references to those sections and rules under the 1940 Act.

-Zscaler is seeking an order from the SEC pursuant to Section 3(b)(2) because Zscaler's ongoing compliance with the Asset Test may hinder its business over the long term.7 Zscaler's maintenance of significant cash balances may distort Zscaler's status due to the treatment of cash under the Asset Test and the Capital Preservation Investments that Zscaler anticipates holding to manage its cash.
+Zscaler is seeking an order from the SEC pursuant to Section 3(b)(2) because Zscaler's ongoing compliance with the Asset Test may hinder its business over the long term by forcing Zscaler to hold most of its cash in lower returning Government Securities and Cash Items, as discussed further below.
+Zscaler's maintenance of significant cash balances may distort Zscaler's status due to the treatment of cash under the Asset Test and the Capital Preservation Investments that Zscaler anticipates holding to manage its cash.
 Additionally, Zscaler, like many other similarly situated technology companies, maintains a significant amount of intangible assets, such as internally-generated intellectual property and its established customer base, that may not appear on a balance sheet prepared in accordance with GAAP.
 While Zscaler believes its intellectual property is a valuable asset, valuing such internally-developed intellectual property is difficult and inherently subjective, and some contractual counterparties-such as underwriters, lenders or business partners-may not accept investment company status representations based on unconsolidated calculations that rely on Zscaler's own valuation of those assets.